designRateConverter

 Input bandwidth of interest set to 0.01 in normalized frequency units

-Design the filter with MaxStages
+Design two filters with MaxStages

 set to 2 and Inf

-.
+, respectively.
 Setting MaxStages

 to Inf